mateus-po/appoitment-reservatons-project/README.md

 !["Reset password" page](/readme-screenshots/reset-password.png "Reset password page of Gatopedia")

-Assuming everything went smoothly with logging in, an user will be presented with theirs user profile page:
+Assuming everything went smoothly with logging in, an user will be presented with their user profile page:

 ![User page](/readme-screenshots/user-loggedin.png "User page of Gatopedia")